WesselAtWork/aws-firehose-repeater/README.md

 ## Why `--squash-all`?

 I whish I could do `--layers=true --squash` but there is an [issue](https://github.com/containers/podman/issues/20824) with that combo.
+> `--sqaush` combines all the built layers into one and then puts it ontop of the base image (great for userside layer effeciency),
+> `--squash-all` does the same but also combines the base layer.

 ## Why bash?
 Why not fish?